BlockchainCap/swaymigo/README.md

 # Currently available
 ### Tokens
 - [x] Fungible Token - A ledger based erc20 style token implementation.
 This does not take advantage of the FuelVM internal asset management system.
-This might be useful for scenario where the ledger state is an important part of the wrapper contracts implementation.
-For example a vote token that needs historical snapshots of the ledger state for each voter.
+This might be useful for scenario where the ledger state is an important part of the wrapper contract's implementation.
+For example, a vote token that needs the ability to lookup historical snapshots of the ledger state for each voter within the contract.
 - [x] Non-fungible token - A simple library that implements the ERC721 standard
 - [x] Vote token - A snapshotting token that allows for historical balance look ups based on block number.
 This is good for a governance use case.
 - [x] Wrapper Token - A ledger based token wrapper for native assets.
 Good if you want to give snapshotting functionality to a native asset.